-Although the term "stealing" is found in relation to things other than unlawfully taking someone else's property, such as Geneivas Da'as, tricking someone, still the term "stealing" is not really found in relation to sleep.
+Although the term "stealing" is found in relation to things other than unlawfully taking someone else's property, such as Geneivas Da'as, tricking someone (See Rashi to Bereishis 31:27, for an example), still the term "stealing" is not really found in relation to sleep.
 Furthermore, the Rishonim specifically refer to stealing one's sleep as "Hezek", damage, and not Gezel stealing.
 (See Me'iri to Bava Basra 20b.
 See also Shu"t Shevet Haleivi Vol. 7 Siman 224)

 So, yes, it is prohibited to wake someone up for no good reason, and indeed it is important to be careful around sleeping people to not wake them, but if one in fact wakes someone up, he has transgressed a violation of hurting or damaging someone, but not an act of "stealing" per se.

 See Shu"t Mishneh Halachos, Vol. 12 Siman 443 and 444 for more about this.